Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/index.md

 There are [online notes about the AMD exercises](https://hackmd.io/@sfantao/H1QU6xRR3).
 A [PDF print-out with less navigation features is also available](https://462000265.lumidata.eu/4day-20241028/files/LUMI-4day-20241028-Exercises_AMD.pdf) and is particularly useful should the online notes become unavailable.
+However, some lines are incomplete.
 A [web backup](exercises_AMD_hackmd.md) is also available, but corrections to the original made after the course are not included.